Last update: Oct. 27, 2014

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-Excreted into breast milk in non-significant amount with no problems reported in breastfed infants whose mothers were treated at a daily dose as high as 10 mg for a long time period.
-At a daily dose of 60 mg used for treatment of Herpes or Gestational Pemphigus no harm effects on breastfed infants have been reported.
+It is excreted in breast milk in clinically insignificant amount (Ryu 2018, Berlin 1979, Katz 1975) and no problems reported in breastfed infants whose mothers were treated at a daily dose as high as 10 mg for a long time period (Constantinescu 2014, Correia 2010, Moretti 2003, Muñoz 2001, Nyberg 1998, Ito 1993).
+At a daily dose of 60 mg no harm effects on breastfed infants have been reported.
+(Correia 2010)

 Steroid drugs are commonly used for Pediatric treatment with no side effects when infrequently used and for short-time periods.